 The medication: Antibiotics such as metronidazole (Flagyl), tinidazole (Tindamax) and sulfamethoxazole and trimethoprim (Bactrim).

-What could happen: Combining these antibiotics with alcohol can lead to headache, nausea, profuse vomiting, flushing and a dangerously increased heart rate.
+What could happen: Drinking alcohol while taking antibiotics can lead to headache, nausea, profuse vomiting, flushing and a dangerously increased heart rate.

 The medication: Acetaminophen (Tylenol).

 What could happen: Using both alcohol and Tylenol regularly could lead to liver damage over time.

 The medication: Nonsteroidal anti-inflammatory drugs (NSAIDs) including Advil and Aleve, aspirin, and certain medications for arthritis pain.

 What could happen: Using these drugs and alcohol over the long term could lead to bleeding in the stomach or liver disease.